 Considering the nature of Crohn’s disease, it’s generally a good idea to drink more fluids.
 The best beverage of choice tends to be plain water.
 Water also provides the best form of hydration.
 Dehydration is often a risk in cases of chronic diarrhea.

-What beverages to avoid or limit:
+Beverages to avoid or limit:

 - black tea